 The Blue Economy includes an array of traditional and technology-oriented sectors, from shipbuilding to underwater robotics, from aquafarms to clean water desalination technology and offshore renewable energy.
 San Diego’s world-famous marine recreation and tourism sector is a significant part of the Blue Economy, thanks to the many boating, swimming, fishing and surfing activities that drive residents and visitors alike to our beaches and bays.
 And beginning in 2014, it now includes San Diego’s open air, dock side commercial fishermen’s market every Saturday morning that Supervisor Greg Cox helped initiate in collaboration with commercial fishermen to sell fresh fish directly to consumers.

 Supervisor Cox works every day to enhance the Blue Economy.
 He is working with partners throughout the region to promote Blue Tech exports, innovation, manufacturing and workforce development, while supporting comprehensive data-driven and stakeholder informed ocean planning to minimize conflicts among competing potential uses of the ocean and protect sensitive resources.

-San Diego was once the “tuna capital” of the Western U.S., where generations of fishermen built their lives and our communities around this industry.
-Located at the strategic pivot point for the Pacific Rim, San Diego is poised to reap the benefits of the Blue Economy.
-It’s the “Next Big Thing” and Supervisor Greg Cox is working to fulfill its promise.
+San Diego was once the “tuna capital” of the Western U.S., where generations of families built their livelihoods around fishing.
+Located at the strategic pivot point for the Pacific Rim, San Diego is recognized as a world-leading center for BlueTech and the Blue Economy.